-- [(4) The development conforms to the setback and landscape requirements of this chapter, except for development lots where a screening wall or fence not exceeding six feet in height is erected along all public rights-of-way; - (5) The development conforms to the performance standards of this chapter; - (6) In addition to the design controls listed in this section, the executive director may include additional conditions in the permit to ensure that the development does not adversely affect adjacent property and the appearance of the district.
-Conditional use of vacant land permits already issued under this section may be modified by the executive director at any time in response to valid public concern/complaint, to contain additional conditions for mitigation; and - (7) The proposed uses in no way prevents or delays the future development of the property.
-[Eff 2/24/90; am and comp 10/10/98; comp 2/2/02; comp 12/9/02; am and comp 11/3/05] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)
+- (2) The duration of the use is for a two-year period[7]; provided that the executive director may issue extensions of up to two additional years if the development status of the area has not changed appreciably since the use was initially allowed; - (3) The floor area ratio of any proposed temporary structure does not exceed 0.5 [floor area ratio; - (4) The development conforms to the setback and landscape requirements of this chapter, except for development lots where a screening wall or fence not exceeding six feet in height is erected along all public rights-of-way; - (5) The development conforms to the performance standards of this chapter;], and the project shall conform to the built form and landscaping standards of the rules; - [(6)] (4) In addition to the design controls listed in this section, the executive director may include additional conditions in the permit to ensure that the development does not adversely affect adjacent property and the appearance of the district.

+Conditional use of vacant land permits already issued under this section may be modified by the executive director at any time in response to valid public concern/complaint, to contain additional conditions for mitigation; and - [(7)] (5) The proposed uses in no way prevents or delays the future development of the property.
+[Eff 2/24/90; am and comp 10/10/98; comp 2/2/02; comp 12/9/02; am and comp 11/3/05; am and comp [] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7)

 \$15-23-80 Joint development of two or more adjacent zoning lots. (a) Whenever two or more lots are developed in accordance with the provisions of this section, they shall be considered and treated as one "development lot" for purposes of this chapter.
 The maximum building height and density shall be calculated on the basis of the combined land area of all lots being included in the joint development project.
-Should joint development involve mauka area and makai area lots, floor area and uses permissible in the mauka area shall not be transferred to the makai area.
+Should joint development involve both mauka area and makai area lots, floor area and uses permissible in the mauka area shall not be transferred to the makai area.